simpleinjector/Documentation/source/aspnetintegration.rst

 .. container:: Note

-    **IMPORTANT**: Simple Injector's ASP.NET Core integration packages do not allow any Simple Injector registered dependencies to be injected into ASP.NET Core MVC controller action methods using the `[FromServices]` attribute.
+    **IMPORTANT**: Simple Injector's ASP.NET Core integration packages do not allow any Simple Injector-registered dependencies to be injected into ASP.NET Core MVC controller action methods using the `[FromServices]` attribute.

 The use of method injection, as the `[FromServices]` attribute allows, has a few considerate downsides that should be prevented.